PsychoAndi/GAReport/README.md

 # GAReport
 Example creating a simple pdf report with DynaPDFMBS and Xojo

 For my projects i otfen need a list report of my data in the databse.
-DynaPDF is I created this simple module with two classes, a report class and a settings class.
+DynaPDF has lots of functions and is relativley easy to use.
+I created this simple module with two classes, a report class and a settings class.
 In the example app you can see what is needed to crate a list report:

     Var myGReport As GAReport.GReport = New GAReport.GReport